andreas-kupries/mirror/doc/cli.md

 	       specified the current repository is the merge target, and the previous is the repository to be merged in.

-	       The merge target becomes current, and the last of the referenced repositories to merge becomes previous.
+	       The referenced repositories are all pushed to the rolodex, from last to first.
+This makes the merge target the new current repository, and the first of the merge origins the previous.

 	       If all repositories point to the same mirror set then no merging takes place.